 Last but not least, the platform's user-friendliness makes the onboarding process easy, so you can implement Timeero quickly and easily.

 Key selling point

 Timeero is so much more than shift scheduling software.
 Unlike its competitors, Timeero doubles as a reliable and compliant Electronic Visit Verification (EVV) solution, which is why it’s an excellent choice for home health & hospice agencies.
 Exceptional customer support experience is another factor that makes Timeero customers’ favorite.

 The biggest con about Timeero is that it’s not a free service.
-Customer feedback and suggestions are carefully considered in order to improve the quality of service.
-The app isn’t free and that’s its biggest shortcoming.
+Customer feedback and suggestions are carefully considered to improve the quality of service.
+The app isn’t free, and that’s its biggest shortcoming.

 Sling - Workforce Management and Shift Scheduling Software

 Sling is a free shift scheduling app with time-tracking, messaging, task management, and reporting capabilities.

 The platform is organized around four modules: task management, shift management, newsfeed, and messaging.
 A centralized dashboard and shared calendar make it easy for managers and employees to organize tasks, fill open shifts, check availability, or request/approve time off.